Program in Hellenic Studies

 The formal requirements for admission are:

-1. Satisfactory completion of the requirements for admission to any department with whose plan of study this interdepartmental program may be combined.
+1. Satisfactory completion of the requirements for admission to a department.

-Program concentrators may elect to follow one of three plans of study:
+Program students may elect to follow one of three plans of study:

 Plan A allows a specialization in the language and literature of modern Greece.
-Concentrators in this plan must satisfy a language requirement (HLS 107 or its equivalent).
+Students in this plan must satisfy a language requirement (HLS 107 or its equivalent).

 Plan B provides for a broad-based interdisciplinary study of modern Greek culture, including literature in translation, history, politics, and anthropology.